 Asspen is a 1 yo BLM Gelded Burro.
 He was born at the Ridgecrest Corrals where we picked him up on 10/25/2013.
 Asspen is being gentled as part of the Humane Society of the United States Platero Project.
-He will be ready to go home once he leads, loads, and picks up all four feet.
+He is looking for an adopter to commit to him at any time and will be ready to go home once he leads, loads, and picks up all four feet.
 His adopter must be approved by the BLM.
 Bookmark this page, like us on Facebook and subscribe on YouTube to be sure you have the most up to date information available on Asspen’s progress!

 November 16, 2013